 |SCORM 1.2||SCORM 2004|

-N/B: There are LMSs that use only one status value: completion or success.
+Note: There are learning management systems that use only one status value: completion or success.
 Upon achieving the passing score and submitting cmi.success_status = passed, the LMS sets the completion status to “Completed” (cmi.completion_status = completed.)
-If the LMS supports only completion statuses, then the score is used just for statistics.
+If an LMS supports only completion statuses, then the score is used just for statistics.
 For example, a user completes a test by scoring 50% (i.e., did not pass).

 Suspend Data Storage Limits